Image 1 of 10 in carousel.

 11:30 AM

-Enjoy a simple farmer’s lunch in the authentic countryside town of Ohara.
+Enjoy a simple farmer’s lunch in the middle of the countryside.

 2:00 PM